nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediContact home folder.

+**Q**: What should I do if I input an invalid command<br>
+**A**: Check out [Features](#features), or simple run `help` to see the full list of commands, and try entering a valid command again.

+**Q**: Can I have duplicate contacts in my address book? <br>
+**A**: Duplicate names are not permitted.
+Same names with different capatilised are considered duplicates.

 --------------------------------------------------------------------------------------------------------------------